 Why does purpose matter?

-Your purpose is good for the world; it drives you to contribute something positive, in line with your own interests and strengths.
-And pursuing a purpose gives your life direction and forward momentum; it motivates and guides your short-term goals and daily activities.
+Having a purpose is good for both you and the world.
+It drives you to make positive contributions in line with your own interests and strengths.
+And this pursuit gives your life direction and forward momentum; it motivates and guides your short-term goals and daily activities.
 With a strong sense of purpose, you flourish: you enjoy a more meaningful life, are healthier and more resilient to setbacks, live more energetically, and feel good about what you’ve accomplished.

-Think about how yourself.
+Think about yourself.
 How many of these things are true?

 I often think about what matters most to me and why it matters.